 This applies as equally to the big stuff as to the little everyday occurrences.
 Neglecting even the tiniest thing can cause unrest in the soul, whether we’re talking about a minor emotional skirmish or leaving things out of place in our home.
 The outer is always related to the inner in some way; it’s good to pay attention to our habits and outer life while bearing this in mind.
 We can look around and get a good gauge on what’s happening in our interior, noting how much disorder can divert our energy and scuttle up our inner landscape.

 Orderliness isn’t just a good idea, it’s a spiritual principle.
 Its lack belies something about where we stand, inwardly.
 So someone who has their act pulled together is going to be an orderly person in their outer habits.
 They will be clean, not just in their body, but in their handling of daily life.
 Tasks won’t pile up due to procrastination and following the path of least resistance.
-No, chores will be knocked off as they come up, even if that makes for a momentary difficulty, because the peace that follows makes it worthwhile.
+No, chores will be taken care of as they come up, even if that makes for a momentary difficulty, because the peace that follows makes it worthwhile.

 The creation of order always asks for an investment of effort from us.
 A spiritually mature person gets this.
 We don’t live in the illusion that comfort and peace of mind come for free.
 We’ve done the math and can see that the gains outweigh the investment, so we apply this formula to all areas of our lives.
 And we wouldn’t want it any other way.
 We’re willing to pay the price to live in a state of order.
 In return for our investment, we get to live in reality.

 When we live in a disorderly way—in our personal affairs, our money matters, our approach to completing our tasks—a very insidious thing starts to happen.
 We become preoccupied with the disorder we have created.
 It does not occur to us that there could be another way, and we think that creating order would require energy that’s beyond us.
 Nothing could be further from the truth.